50 Years To Agree Olympic Attack Compensation shameful: German President - UrduPoint

 Included in the reports is an official account from the former Israeli intelligence head Zvi Zamir who said the German police "didn't make even a minimal effort to save human lives".

-Steinmeier said he will address some of the German failings during his speech at the ceremony on Monday.
-"I will speak about... some misjudgements, some misbehaviours and some errors made during the Games in Munich," he said.
+"For far too long, we have refused to acknowledge the pain of the bereaved.

+"And for far too long, we have not wanted to acknowledge that we also bear our share of responsibility.
+It was up to us to ensure the safety of the Israeli athletes," he said.

-Herzog said the agreement brings "this painful episode to a place of healing".
+Herzog voiced hope that the agreement would bring "this painful episode to a place of healing".

-"I hope that from now on, we shall continue to remember, invoke, and most importantly reaffirm the lessons of this tragedy, including the importance of fighting terror, for future generations."hmn/sea/
+"I hope that from now on, we shall continue to remember, invoke, and most importantly reaffirm the lessons of this tragedy, including the importance of fighting terror, for future generations," said the Israeli president.

+Herzog will also on Tuesday address the Bundestag and visit the Nazi concentration camp Bergen-Belsen -- where his late father and former Israeli president Chaim Herzog counted among the liberators as a British Army officer in 1945.